nflaig/loopback4-cosmosdb-retry/README.md

     constructor(args) {
         super(args);

-        this.maxRetries = 19; // do 19 retries after the first request (default: 9)
+        // do 19 retries after the first request (default: 9) this.maxRetries = 19;

-        this.retryAfterInMs = 2000; // default delay after each request if no suggested delay is in error response (default: 1000) this.retryAfterPaddingInMs = 200; // additional delay to add to the suggested delay in error response (default: 0) this.useFixedRetryInterval = false; // always use fixed retry interval based on retryAfterInMs (default: false) }
+        // default delay if no suggested delay is in error response (default: 1000) this.retryAfterInMs = 2000;

+        // additional delay to add to the suggested delay in error response (default: 0) this.retryAfterPaddingInMs = 200;

+        // always use fixed retry interval based on retryAfterInMs (default: false) this.useFixedRetryInterval = false;
+    }
 }
 ```